 Making the most of Magento latest version

-In general, the latest Magento version offers valuable improvements that help merchants strengthen security, boost performance, and streamline operations.
-Key updates in 2.4.9 include a completely modernised framework stack (native PHP MVC, HugeRTE, Symfony Cache with Valkey 8), enhanced GraphQL accuracy (including correct discount and tax display), simplified two-factor authentication configuration, USPS RESTful API migration, and comprehensive B2B improvements.
-Upgrading to this latest version is a smart move for businesses aiming to enhance their eCommerce capabilities and provide exceptional customer experiences.
+The latest Magento version helps merchants strengthen security, boost performance, and streamline operations.
+Key updates in 2.4.9 include a modernised framework stack (native PHP MVC, HugeRTE, Symfony Cache with Valkey 9 support), expanded GraphQL and REST capabilities, simplified 2FA configuration, and a major Braintree payments upgrade, now reinforced by the July 2026 APSB26-73 patch.

 Contact us today to discuss how we can support you in upgrading from your current Magento version and innovative solutions that can transform your online business.